dineshkhadka/junkiree/Readme.md

 # Junkiree

-Free and open source loadshedding viewer for chrome and other webkit browsers.
-Including: [Opera](https://opera.com) and [chromium](http://chromiumproject.org).
+Free and open source loadshedding viewer for chrome and other webkit browsers like [Opera](https://opera.com).
 Visit the [project website](http://dineshkhadka.github.io) for screenshots and features.

 # Requirements